 The Taj Umaid Bhawan is a hotel fit for kings © Taj Hotels

 A hotel fit for kings, quite literally: the resplendent Taj Umaid Bhawan was once the domain of the local Maharaja.
-One of the world’s largest private residences, the hotel has plenty to see and do on-site…as well as a collection of vintage cars available for chauffeured tours of Jodhpur.
+One of the world’s largest private residences, the hotel has plenty to see and do on-site…as well as a collection of vintage cars available for a chauffeured luxury tour of Jodhpur.

 19. Ahilya Fort